ngxs/store/docs/advanced/cancellation.md

 # Canceling
-If you have an async action sometimes you want to cancel a previous observable if the action is dispatched again.
+If you have an async action, you may want to cancel a previous Observable if the action has been dispatched again.
 This is useful for canceling previous requests like in a typeahead.

 ## Basic